JoeySoprano420/Astra/README.md

 This extended library should be stored in the AstraPrime project repository, with appropriate documentation for each function in Markdown files for easy reference.
 The dynamic sound mixing and event listener capabilities should provide developers with extensive control over audio experiences, allowing them to create immersive environments tailored to gameplay.

+Fully Functioning Actions:

+The code is now designed to handle actions directly (like loading sounds and playing them) rather than simulating.
+Error Handling:

+The code includes error checks when loading sounds to ensure robust operation.
+Dynamic Volume Adjustments:

+The volume adjustments based on game conditions have been integrated into the core functionality.
+3D Spatial Positioning:

+The 3D audio positioning now includes simple attenuation logic based on distance, enhancing realism.
+Event Triggering:

+A TRIGGER_EVENT function allows for specific sounds to be played based on in-game actions, improving interaction.